sakai-mirror/reference/docs/readme_i18n.txt

     Translated by: Daniel Merino, Pablo San Roman
     Contact: Daniel Merino (daniel.merino@unavarra.es), Pablo San Roman (pablo.sanroman@unavarra.es) Local ID: eu

+26) Polish
+    Status: released
+    Translated by: see SAK-23119
+    Contact: see  SAK-23119
+    Local ID: pl_PL

 The default language locale must be defined at boot time (though this can be over-ridden by user preferences), by setting the tomcat